DanScott2150/StateDroneLaw/wp-content/plugins/advanced-ads/readme.txt

 = Does the plugin support an ads.txt? =

 Google AdSense and some other networks ask you to provide an ads.txt.
-You can create and integrate this file easily with [this plugin](https://wordpress.org/plugins/ads-txt/).
+Advanced Ads can create that file automatically with the correct information for AdSense, when you enable the ads.txt feature in Advanced Ads > Settings > General > ads.txt and enter your AdSense publisher ID in Advanced Ads > Settings > AdSense.

 = I am a developer.
 Can I customize the plugin? =